abyanmajid/info1111-project-cc18-2/README.md

 ---

+## Making changes

+If you use Overleaf, you can simply copy paste whatever you've made in Overleaf to `changes/main.tex`

 ## Updating this repository with the changes you made

 Make sure you are in the right directory, i.e. if you run `ls`, you should see `changes`, `stable` and `README.md`